adelavegaf/fbchatbot/README.md

 ## Deployment

-In order for the app to work with Facebook Messenger you must change the information in the file ./security/sensible.js.
+In order for the app to work with Facebook Messenger, you must change the information in the file ./security/sensible.js.
 Also, you must change the value of the APP_ID attribute in the div element in the file ./views/play.html.

 ## Built With